AarthibaRajendran/banksight-transaction-intelligence-dashboard/README.md

-# banksight-transaction-intelligence-dashboard
+# Bankside Transaction Intelligence Dashboard
-This project focuses on analyzing bank transaction data and presenting insights through an interactive dashboard.
+This project analyzes bank transaction data and shows useful insights in a simple and easy-to-understand dashboard.
+## Features
+- Bank transaction data analysis
+- Interactive dashboard
+- Basic data cleaning and insights

+## Tools Used
+- Python
+- Pandas
+- Streamlit
+- SQL

+## Purpose
+This project is created for learning data analytics and dashboard development.